popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

             -   not all species that people want to add have appropriate genomic resources yet, but many will soon!
             -   so this paper provides the population genomics community with more clarity in what resources are necessary and how to use them to simulate your favorite species

-# 8. Acknowledgements
+# Acknowledgements

-TODO
+TODO Workshop and hachaton attendes?

-# 9. Funding
+# Funding

 Gregor Gorjanc was supported by the University of Edinburgh and the UK Biotechnology and Biological Sciences Research Council grant to The Roslin Institute (BBS/E/D/30002275).